USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_emissions.md

                'KENTUCKY'    ,'CMAQ_STATES','KY',
 /
 ```
 This is just an example of defining one mask named "KENTUCKY".
-For a complete explanation of the spatial-dependent scaling feature, see the CMAQ User Guide (section 4.3.2 "Applying Masks").
+For a complete explanation of the spatial-dependent scaling feature, see the CMAQ User Guide [4.3.2 "Applying Masks"](./Appendix/CMAQ_UG_appendixB_emissions_control.md#b4-applying-masks-for-spatial-dependence).

 <a id=appendix1></a>